alexi.sh

 • WebRTC server-reflexive candidates should show only the VPN exit IP

-• IPv6 should either show the VPN's IPv6 exit or show "no IPv6 connectivity" (both are acceptable if the VPN does not provision IPv6)
+• IPv6 should show either the VPN's IPv6 exit or "no IPv6 connectivity".
+Both are fine if the VPN does not provide IPv6.

 • Browser DNS should use the VPN's configured resolver